utilitywarehouse/operational-endpoints-spec/METRICS.md

 MUST return text/plain when requested in the request Accept headers and by default when no Accept header is provided

+MAY in addition to the text based format also return an application/vnd.google.protobuf format when requested in the request Accept headers

 MUST return the payload in the form of the following example([Prometheus metrics format](https://prometheus.io/docs/instrumenting/exposition_formats/))
 ```
 # HELP http_requests_total The total number of HTTP requests.